 The Student Learning Outcomes for English 091 are:

-· Compose thoughtful, well-organized, grammatically correct short essays, using properly documented outside sources and personal experiences to develop a unified thesis.
+· Compose thought, well-organized, grammatically correct short essays, using properly documented sources and personal observations to develop a unified thesis.

 · Distinguish and analyze basic elements of fiction and non-fiction found in introductory college readings.